+First Name Last Name Title

+Street A (2)A

+Street (cont.)

+City State/Province Zp/Postcode

+Phone FAX Email

+CNF Project# Cornell Account # Cornell Net ID (required for computer access)

-The above individual will be working under my supervision on the specified CNF user project.
-The above information regarding his/her status at Cornell is correct.
-I understand that I must notify the CNF office regarding any change in this status.
-This user authorization is only for the duration of my CNF proposal.
-This authorization is only for the work on the above named user project as part of the individuals work for me while s/he is a resident at Cornell.
-Exceptions should be noted below.
-I understand that it is my responsibility to secure the return of all access card(s) at the completion of his/her term at Cornell or the completion of this work, which ever comes first.
-I agree to pay for all materials and instrument charges that may be required by current CNF policy from funds in either the above account or other accounts under my control.
-I understand that there is a one-time orientation/training fee of \$400 per user, which will be charged against the above account.
-(There is no monthly fee.)
-Additional fees may be charged as per current CNF policy.
+e above individual pervision on the spectore information re- rnell is correct.
+I und F office regarding are authorization is constitution is constitution is constitution. cipal Investigator Approversity will be working under my will be working under my edified CNF user project.
+The egarding his/her status at erstand that I must notify the my change in this status.
+This ponly for the duration of my norization is only for the work user project as part of the ewhile s/he is a resident at return of all access card(s) at the completion of his/h term at Cornell or the completion of this work, which ever comes first.
+I agree to pay for all materials a instrument charges that may be required by curre CNF policy from funds in either the above account other accounts under my control.
+I understand there is a one-time orientation/training fee of \$400 puser, which will be charged against the above account (There is no monthly fee.)
+Additional fees may charged as per current CNF policy.